Equitable/trump/docs/source/dataflow.rst

 For Every Kind of Symbol:

-	1. Create custom templates for common sources of proprietary.
+	1. Create custom templates for common sources of proprietary data.

 For Every Symbol:

-	2. Instantiate a new :py:class:`~trump.orm.Symbol` using a template containing Tag, Feed, Source and Handle settings.
+	2. Instantiate a new :py:class:`~trump.orm.Symbol` using a template containing Tag, Feed, Source, Handle, Validity settings.
+	3. Tweak any details uncovered by the chosen templates for the symbol, or any of it's feeds.

-In practice, it's inevitable that compatible templates will be used where possible, and
+In practice, it's inevitable that templates will be used where possible, and do the heavy lifting of instantiation, but tweaks to each symbol would be made post-instantiation.

 Caching
 -------